theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > act     as    President , or      the manner in        which one       who     is to act     shall be     selected ,
 # NPrSg/V NSg/R NSg/V     .
 NPrSg/C D   NSg    NPrSg/J/P I/C   NSg/I/V/J NPrSg/I VL P  NPrSg/V VX    NSg/VX V/J      .
 > and such  person shall act     accordingly until a   President or      Vice      President shall
-# V/C NSg/I NSg/V  VX    NPrSg/V J/R         C/P   D/P NSg       NPrSg/C NSg/V/J/P NSg/V     VX
+# V/C NSg/I NSg/V  VX    NPrSg/V R           C/P   D/P NSg       NPrSg/C NSg/V/J/P NSg/V     VX
 > have   qualified.The Congress may      by      law   provide for the case  of the death of any
 # NSg/VX Hostname      NPrSg/V  NPrSg/VX NSg/J/P NSg/V V       C/P D   NPrSg P  D   NPrSg P  I/R/D
 > of the persons from whom the House of Representatives may      choose  a   President